Decolonizing Desire and Becoming Sensitive to the Invisible World

 On Diversity & Inclusion In Sex-Positive Culture

 In 2014, the San Francisco Chronicle named William Winters the "de facto king of the East Bay polyamory scene."
 He's been working to earn the title ever since.
 An activist, educator, and intimacy coach, William is the founder and co-producer of Bonobo Network, an Oakland-based organization that brings together folks who understand that monogamy isn’t right for everyone and that pleasure comes in many different packages to become more sexually informed, liberated, consensual, communicative, kind, and inclusive so that we can all get the pleasure, connection, and understanding we deserve.
 William has also been an advocate for polyamory in the media, appearing in San Francsico Magazine, KQED's Forum, the San Francisco Chronicle, and the New York Times.
-He has facilitated conversations about polyamory and sex-positive culture in settings including university campuses, political conferences, living rooms, Burning Man, and beyond.
-A campaign strategist by profession, a culture nerd by avocation, and a philosopher by major, William lives with his wife and their stupid cat in Oakland, CA.

 your humble host